nielssorensen/OpenEmu-wiki/Next-Version.md

 - ~~Fix HUDWindow title bar appearance (http://i.imgur.com/ikZWXCs.png)~~ 2d510a094e4028d6b72ffb25ab4acc28346a0987

 ### Misc
-- Tooltips not displaying in any view, _i checked tooltips in main window (like grid view button). those work, is this fixed? -cy_
+- ~~Tooltips not displaying in any view, _i checked tooltips in main window (like grid view button). those work, is this fixed? -cy_~~
-    - Nope, looks like titles in grid view still need tooltips when we hover over them
+    - ~~Nope, looks like titles in grid view still need tooltips when we hover over them~~
+    - changes 0c568ff63adca5db72368311ea02edb6de767174
 - ~~Fix grid view, click on a game a couple of times can launch it twice~~ ad93e3c6cde2b9465735fd7d6a2a076c6b4a5a57
 - ~~Add info on cheats to save state plist (also advance state version in plist)~~ _not yet, moved to next release -cy_
 - ~~Fix core data migration bug where updating 1.0.2 or earlier to 1.0.4 causes artwork images to be removed~~ [changes](https://github.com/OpenEmu/OpenEmu/commit/4841dbcb195ae1826f03029590b0029be0a320e6)